Cicada wings tear bacteria to pieces

 “Being nanoscientists and biophysicists, we have been interested in the natural world of the very, very small from the start,” he said.

-“While collecting our cicadas, we’d noticed that the wings of the dead insects on the ground were not consumed or contaminated in the same manner as their bodies,” he said.
+“While collecting more cicadas for study, we’d noticed that the wings of dead insects were not consumed or contaminated in the same manner as their bodies,” Dr Watson said.

-“So this combination, as well as intuition, provided the reasons for the studies of bacterial interactions with not only the cicada wings but also other insect wings.”
+“This combination, as well as intuition, provided the reasons for the studies of bacterial interactions with not only the cicada wings but also other insect wings.”